HeriYantodotDev/HeriYantodotDev/README.md

 Web Developer
 -------------

 Currently, I work as a Delivery Manager in the customer service industry, leading 40+ Customer Service agents and several team leaders.
 I spend my free time learning about Web Development and working on several projects.
 I’m on the #100DaysofCode challenge.
-The detail is on the Git Hub Project & Twitter.
+The detail is on the [GitHub Project](https://github.com/users/tukang-logika/projects/3) & [Twitter](https://twitter.com/search?q=%23100daysofCode%20%40tukang_logika).
 Wish me luck!

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [heriyanto.dev](http://heriyanto.dev)